 There is a lot to be said for having micro or satellite sites that work in conjunction with your main site, that have been set up to be optimised specifically for a low competitive long tail search phrase.
 This micro site will use new text (i.e. not an exact copy of the text on the main master website), and as mentioned, will be optimised to get found for just one search phrase that has a decent number of monthly searches but has low competition i.e. not many other websites competing for this phrase.
 This would allow the new micro site to efficiently get found by search engines, and this website would then pass it’s traffic on (by way of links) to the master website.

 These micro sites are designed to bring in a valuable source of Organic Search Visitors.

-Should you wish to have your own micro website(s) we can provide a micro satellite site from just £99.99+VAT set up fee, plus a monthly hosting fee of £9.99+VAT per annum hosting thereafter.
+Should you wish to have your own micro website(s) we can provide a micro satellite site for a small set up fee, plus our monthly hosting fee thereafter.
 Please note – as with all of our websites, our hosting is required for this service.